xinoxx/ATMTest/README.md

 aop does not implement hot deployment(热部署)

-Function: This project simulate bank deposit,draw and search operation.
+Function: This project simulate bank deposit,draw and search operation by different port.